tristanic/isolde/isolde/docs/source/tutorials/intro/cryo_intro/cryo_intro.rst

 `volume gaussian #1 sDev 0.75`__

-__ cxcmd:volume\ gaussian\ #1\ sDev\ 0.75
+__ cxcmd:volume\ gaussian\ #1\ bfactor 50

-... will generate a new map based on the convolution of this one with a Gaussian with a standard deviation of 0.75 Angstroms.
-Map sharpening and smoothing is often reported in terms of an applied *B-factor*, which is related to the standard deviation of the Gaussian as: :math:`B=8*pi^2*sDev^2`.
-If you find the need to sharpen a map (apply a negative B-factor), you can do this by adding the argument "invert true" to the above command.
-The smoothing we just applied is equivalent to applying a positive B-factor of about 44.5 square Angstroms.
+... will generate a new smoothed map (mathematically, the convolution of the existing one with a Gaussian with a standard deviation of about 0.8 Angstroms.
+Specifically, the B-factor  is related to the standard deviation of the Gaussian
+as: :math:`B=8*pi^2*sDev^2` (this is identical to the formalism describing atomic B-factors: in real space it describes how "blurred" they are; in reciprocal space it describes how  quickly the Fourier amplitudes drop off with increasing resolution).
+Where it makes sense to do so, you can also sharpen maps by using a negative value for the bfactor argument.

 You'll find that this command has also automatically hidden the existing map.
 Show it again by clicking the "closed-eye" icon in the top left of the Volume